ctroupin/ctroupin.github.io/sports.md

 Now I try to run everywhere I go, either for work or on holiday.
 Not only can I discover new places and tracks, but also I made several friends that share the same passion for the sport.
 Here is where we've been running recently around the [Sart Tilman](./leaflet/Running-SartTilman.html) (Liège).

+Prior to that, I've been organizing trekking and running activities in [Mallorca](./leaflet/MallorcaActivities.html) with my colleagues, especially in the *Tramuntana*.

 ## Past races